 New bloggers struggling with blog traffic need Pinterest.
 If your blog targets topics that women are interested in, then Pinterest can be a gold mine for traffic.
 But you’ve gotta know how to work it.
-I have a whole course that teaches you how to set up your Pinterest to drive blog traffic and income so you can check that out if you’re clueless about Pinterest.
+I have a whole book that teaches you how to set up your Pinterest to drive blog traffic and income so you can check that out if you’re clueless about Pinterest.
 Even if you already have the Pinterest basics down but want to learn and solidify your Pinterest game then this course is for you.

 So, what is a Pinterest Group Board anyway?
 Let’s get into that.

 - What Type of Group Board Should You Join?